 If you need more proof of the effectiveness of spiraling curriculum, think about your experiences as you homeschool your children.
 I am learning so much more about many of the topics we’re studying than I ever did as a child!
 Maybe this time, I’ll actually remember something about history.

-One important note to mention is that, though I have referred to a spiraling curriculum, you do not have to purchase a curriculum in order to effectively spiral your children’s education.
+One important note to mention is that, though I have referred to a spiraling curriculum, you do not have to purchase curriculum in order to effectively spiral your children’s science and history education.
 Many times it just comes naturally, especially when we capitalize on field trips and other carpe diem sort of educational opportunities.
 I know sometimes we’re hesitant to make time for activities that don’t align with what our children are studying at the time, but these experiences can be a great way to reinforce and stretch their understanding.
 A more certain way to revisit topics you have studied is to keep a list of them and put a short review in your lesson plans.
 This may be a dinner discussion, a book from the library, a video on the topic, or an experience.

 Repeated experiences lead to deeper understanding.
 Get creative and find some new ways to look at an old topic.
 I’d love to hear how it goes!

 https://eric.ed.gov/?id=ED538282, “The Spiral Curriculum.
 Research Into Practice” by Howard Johnston, Education Partnerships, Inc.